 TGbf editor, change the text as follows

-The format of the frame after the action field is identical to the format of the Sensing Measurement Report unprotected DMG Action frame.
+The format of the frame after the action field is identical to the format of the (9.6.21.10) DMG Sensing Measurement Report #337 frame.

 CID 600

 The comment proposes Delete the clause (9.6.36.3) and add a description in Table 9-623k saying "The format of the frame after the action field is identical to the format of the Sensing Measurement Report unprotected DMG frame."